Interpretable Deep Learning for Stock Returns: A Consensus-Bottleneck Asset Pricing Model: Introduction

 However, the efficacy of relying on these aggregated measures is nuanced, as their predictive value is critically moderated by the underlying heterogeneity of beliefs and inherent institutional biases.
-For instance, \cite{palley2025effect} demonstrate that the informativeness of consensus depends on dispersion, while \citet{van2023man} find that conditional expectations are, on average, upwardly biased.
-Rather than blindly replicating these biases, CB-APM is designed to treat consensus as a sufficient statistic for the market's information set.
-In any pricing model, the transition from information to returns must pass through a state of ``belief''.
-By treating consensus as the bottleneck, the model acknowledges that while individual analysts may err, the collective consensus represents the ``final aggregation of information'' before it is incorporated into market prices.
-This allows the model to filter out high-dimensional patterns that market experts---incentivized to find alpha---have already deemed irrelevant.
+For instance, \textcite{palley2025effect} demonstrate that the informativeness of consensus depends on dispersion, while \citet{van2023man} find that conditional expectations are, on average, upwardly biased.
+Despite behavioral complexities, analyst consensus remains a critical mediator for future returns. \footnote{Recent evidence suggests a synergy between human and machine intelligence; \citet{cao2024man} show that combining AI's computational power with the human capacity to synthesize soft institutional information yields the most accurate forecasts. \citet{van2023man} demonstrate that when machine learning is used to successfully isolate forecast biases, these signals are predictive of both returns and corporate financing decisions.} Rather than blindly replicating these biases, CB-APM is designed to treat consensus as a sufficient statistic for the market's information set.
+By treating consensus as the bottleneck, the model acknowledges that while individual analysts may err, the collective consensus represents the final aggregation of information before it is incorporated into market prices.
+This allows the model to filter out high-dimensional patterns that market experts, incentivized to find alpha, have already deemed irrelevant for asset pricing.

-Despite behavioral complexities, analyst consensus remains a critical mediator for future returns.
-Recent evidence suggests a synergy between human and machine intelligence; \citet{cao2024man} show that combining AI's computational power with the human capacity to synthesize soft institutional information yields the most accurate forecasts.
-Historically, \citet{diether2002differences} documented that forecast dispersion affects risk premiums, while \citet{sorescu2006cross} established pronounced price reactions to revisions.
-More recently, \citet{van2023man} demonstrate that when machine learning is used to successfully isolate forecast biases, these signals are predictive of both returns and corporate financing decisions.